gwensink01/gwensink01/README.md

 - 👋 Hi, I’m @gwensink01
-- 👀 I’m interested in Raspberry Pi
+- 👀 I’m interested in Raspberry Pi, 3D Printing
-- 🌱 I’m currently learning Displays and setup
+- 🌱 I’m currently learning Marlin for 3D Printing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me glw37130@gmail.cojm